esewhyte/Career_Plan_in_Bioinformatics/README.md

-🌟 Paving My Path to a Career in Bioinformatics 🌟 Welcome to my README!
+🌟Welcome to my README!🌟

 This document highlights my journey, aspirations, and roadmap towards building a meaningful career in bioinformatics, with a focus on leveraging genomics to revolutionize plant science and agriculture.

 🎯 Career Goals
 Interests